capitalch/trace/tracking.md

 # 12-04-2022 - 15-04-2022
 1. Added stock and ageing options in sales report
 2. Continued with sale bill
+3. Bug fix delete in product not working
+4. Hot sale refresh

 # 11-04-2022
 1. Simple sales continue